arnesssr/-evolve-platform/readme.md

 # Evolve Payments Platform

-A B2B software marketplace and referral platform that connects software vendors with resellers, enabling commission-based sales of business software solutions across African markets.
+A B2B software marketplace and referral platform that connects software vendors with resellers, enabling commission-based sales of business software solutions.

 ## 🎯 What is this platform?